-(Available in EFT Server Enterprise) The Scheduler (Timer) Event allows you to execute a specified Action (e.g. send an e-mail or a report) only one time or to recur at specified intervals.
-For example, you could schedule the Clean Up Action to occur on July 8 at midnight, or every Monday morning, or on the last Friday of every month at 2 a.m.
+The Scheduler (Timer) Event allows you to execute a specified Action (e.g. send an e-mail or a report) only one time or to repeat at specified intervals.
+For example, you could schedule the Cleanup in folder Action to occur on July 8 at midnight, or every Monday morning, or on the last Friday of every month at 2 a.m.

-The PCI DSS (multifaceted security standard that includes requirements for security management, policies, procedures, network architecture, software design, and other critical protective measures) requires that you should develop a data retention and disposal policy.
-With the Clean-up Action, you can configure EFT Server to clean up a specified folder at regularly scheduled intervals.
-If PCI mode was selected during Site (In the Administrator, a Site is similar to a virtual FTP server bound to one or more IP addresses) setup, the Data Retention and Disposal dialog box appears in which you can create a Scheduler Timer Event with the Clean-up Action to delete files matching the expressions you specify.
-You can also choose to define it in the Administrator on existing Sites.
+The PCI DSS requires that you develop a data retention and disposal policy.
+With the Cleanup in folder Action, you can configure EFT to clean up a specified folder at regularly scheduled intervals.
+If Strict security settings for compliance with PCI DSS was selected during Site setup, the Data Retention and Disposal dialog box appears in which you can create a Scheduler Timer Event with the Clean-up Action to delete files matching the expressions you specify.
+You can also choose to define it in the administration interface on existing Sites.

 A recurring Timer does not stop recurring if the Rule Actions fail; it will recur as scheduled until you disable or delete the Rule.
 For example, suppose you want to download a file from a remote server, delete the file from the remote location after transfer, then send yourself an e-mail.
 If the file that you want to download is not yet in the remote directory, the Rule will fail for that particular instance of the Timer running, but it will run again at the next scheduled time (e.g., every four hours).
 In the case of Timer Rules, "Stop processing this rule" means "do not execute any further Actions with this Rule" (such as sending an e-mail), but it does NOT mean that the Timer will stop.
 For example, if you have defined the Rule to run every hour, the Timer Rule will fail when the file is not in the remote location, but the Timer Rule will run again the next hour, and the next hour, and so on, until you tell it to stop (by manually disabling it).